-The information provided in this booklet is not intended to replace advice from a healthcare professional.
+The information provided in this booklet is not intended to replace advice from a healthcare profession milk provides a benefit, so breastfeed as much and as long as you're able to.
+If exclusive breastfeeding is not possible, for whatever reason, consult a healthcare professional.

-0-12 MONTHS CHECKLIST
+0-12 months